vizia/vizia-book/src/walkthrough/styling.md

 1) Names are converted between CSS selectors (snake_case), CSS attributes (kebab-case), rust methods (snake_case), and rust types (PascalCase) in the expected way.
 2) We'll go in depth into the layout system and how it works later.
 3) Vizia's layout system is inspired by [Subform](https://subformapp.com/).
 If you're interested in a talk describing the motivation behind its departures from HTML, you can watch [this video](https://www.deconstructconf.com/2017/kevin-lynagh-choosing-features).
 4) You may notice that in the final gif there is twice as much space between each element as between the elements and their parent, since each between-area now has two stretch units applied to it, one from the side of each adjacent child.
-This is becauexactly the problem that `child-space` and `col-between` solve :)
+This is exactly the problem that `child-space` and `col-between` solve :)